-My journey to proton therapy probably started like a lot of people that choose this type of treatment.
-I did my due diligence and researched all available treatments to try and find the one that I thought would be best for me.
-I searched the internet, read tons of material and even spoke with other survivors.
-I even met with a team of doctors at a top University hospital which is rated as one of the top ten cancer treatment centers in the United States.
-I must say they did have an impressive facility with a large glass fronted building and a lobby/atrium with lavish furnishings.
+My journey to proton therapy probably started like a lot of people who choose this type of treatment.
+I did my due diligence and researched all available treatments to try and find the one I thought would be best for me.
+I searched the internet, read tons of material, and even spoke with other survivors.
+I even met with a team of doctors at a top university hospital which is rated as one of the top ten cancer treatment centers in the United States.
+I must say, they did have an impressive facility with a large glass fronted building and a lobby/atrium with lavish furnishings.
 A string quartet was playing in the mezzanine and a pianist was busy on the main floor.

-What I soon found out, however, was the doctors there pretty much pushed their own area of expertise which was primarily surgery and rounds of conventional radiation therapy, hormone therapy, etc… I left there for the trip back home feeling sad and alone with thoughts of treatments resulting in wearing adult diapers or being nauseated for weeks on end from radiation therapy….and what about hormone therapy?
+What I soon found out, however, was the doctors there pretty much pushed their own area of expertise, which was primarily surgery and rounds of traditional radiation therapy, hormone therapy, etc. I left there for the trip back home feeling sad and alone with thoughts of treatments resulting in wearing adult diapers or being nauseated for weeks on end from radiation therapy.
+And what about hormone therapy?
 Would I start growing breasts and shopping uncontrollably?
-Obviously more research was required.
-At that point I had pretty much written off proton therapy because I just couldn’t see me spending weeks in a strange place all by myself and going through the treatments too.
+Obviously, more research was required.
+At that point, I had pretty much written off proton therapy because I just couldn’t see myself spending weeks in a strange place all by myself and going through the treatments, too.

-I also discovered that prostate cancer can be a slow growing form of cancer and that many people live with it and employ the watchful waiting technique, so I decided another month wouldn’t really make a big difference.
+I also discovered that prostate cancer can be a slow growing form of cancer and that many people live with it and employ the watchful waiting technique.
+So, I decided another month wouldn’t really make a big difference.
 Things were starting to come together!
-I first contacted the Provision Center around the middle of October and spoke with Kathleen Steele and started the process.
+I first contacted Provision around the middle of October to started the process.
 I received the necessary paper work and Robert J. Marckini’s book, “You Can Beat Prostate Cancer.”
 I read the book continuously after work and finished it on the second day.
 I was really getting psyched.
-I was home for the holidays my parents and I took a tour of the facility.
-My mother along with the rest of my family were still struggling to come to terms with the fact that my older brother had just passed away suddenly a week earlier.
+When I was home for the holidays, my parents and I took a tour of the facility.
+My mother, along with the rest of my family, were still struggling to come to terms with the fact that my older brother had just passed away suddenly a week earlier.
 My family was encouraged by the center and were all very hopeful that I would get better.

-I came home for a couple of weeks around Christmas and during the first week I had my preliminary work done such as the MRI and placing of the fiducial markers.
+I came home for a couple of weeks around Christmas and during the first week I had my preliminary work done, including an MRI and placing of the fiducial markers.
 I joked with the family that no one could say I was worthless anymore because with the gold markers and a gold filling in one of my teeth I was at least worth a few bucks.
 Looking back I would say that the preliminary work was probably the worst part of the whole experience.
 I will never forget the kindness that was extended to me by the people at the center.
-I especially remember Rebecca Thomas, Nurse Manager, holding my hand for the marker placement.
+I especially remember the nurse manager holding my hand for the marker placement.
 That small act of kindness still stands out in my mind.
-I found out that Zach Dutton, Radiation Therapist, has “the hands of an angel.”
+I also found out that one of my radiation therapists had “the hands of an angel.”
 I really liked the staff and looked forward to seeing them despite the circumstances.
 We had a few laughs too, like the time the gown I was given one day looked like it was made for a child and the therapists really liked my “mini-skirt.”
 One of the girls said she had seen me in a gown so often she probably wouldn’t recognize me if we met on the street.
-I really miss everyone at Provision and I truly feel like I left a part of myself there too.
+I really miss everyone at Provision and I truly feel like I left a part of myself there, too.

-Mr. Patton’s story does not end here . . . look for Part 2 of his inspirational story next week.
+Mr. Patton’s story does not end here . . . read Part 2 of his inspirational story here.